Hopson97/open-builder/docs/Lua_Voxels.md

 ## Overview

-Voxels can be added to the game using the `openbuilder.data` table's `addVoxel` function.
+Voxels can be added to the game using the `game.data` table's `addVoxel` function.

 This will add a voxel type to the game.